Women Won't Achieve Equality In The Professional World Until Dads Achieve Equality As Parents

 Advertisement

-I never realized how much more I would be able to achieve professionally with dedicated support at home from my partner.
+I never realised how much more I would be able to achieve professionally with dedicated support at home from my partner.

 Likewise, my daughter thrived in my husband’s care.
 She learned to swim, started taking ballet lessons, and sometimes surprises me now by cleaning up her toys.
 My husband is a fun, capable, confident parent, and my daughter really blossomed thanks to his day to day involvement.
 It turns out men make for nurturing, awesome caregivers just like women do.

-At Winnie, we built an app for parents, not just for moms, because the world is changing.
-Dads are taking on more of the child rearing responsibilities and therefore need access to the same information and networks that moms have.
-Men have traditionally been locked out of private mother’s groups and they’ve been defaulted to the role of secondary parent.
-This means women, especially moms, have more than one full-time job on their plate.
-We can’t ever get to 50-50 in the household if moms are always the ones who get the call when their child is sick at daycare and needs to be picked up.
+At Winnie, we built an app for parents, not just for mums, because the world is changing.
+Dads are taking on more of the childrearing responsibilities and therefore need access to the same information and networks that mums have.
+Men have traditionally been locked out of private mothers' groups and they’ve been defaulted to the role of secondary parent.
+This means women, especially mums, have more than one full-time job on their plate.
+We can’t ever get to 50-50 in the household if mums are always the ones who get the call when their child is sick at daycare and needs to be picked up.

 Every family is different and even within the same family, dynamics change over time.
 What’s important is that families have a choice to do what works for them.
 And this coming Father’s Day, let’s salute dads like Martin Ginsburg and my husband who feel comfortable and confident taking on the role of primary parent.